Pilar cysts grow around hair follicles and usually appear on the scalp. They are often harmless and may disappear on their own.

 The skin covering a pilar cyst is quite thick, making it less likely to break or pop.
 However, cysts on the scalp are often caught with a brush or comb.
 This can break the skin and pus may leak from the cyst.

-Pilar cysts are relatively uncommon, affecting
+Pilar cysts are relatively uncommon, affecting 5 to 10 percent of the population.

 There are three main types of cyst: